Skip to content

 Identity as a Social Object

-In our main illustration, corresponds to relationships with others and to altruism or public-spiritedness.
-Other social aspects of identity may include agents' prior beliefs and, critically, information flows within a reference group.
+In our main illustration, At corresponds to relationships with others and v to altruism or public-spiritedness.
+Other social aspects of identity may include agents' prior beliefs (ρ) and, critically, information flows within a reference group.
 Section VI.B will thus study people's responses to both norm-violators who fail to uphold a valued identity and "do-gooders" who uphold it too well

 Self-Knowledge and Affirmation of Values